Telling people about your situation can get you help and support with caring if you need it.

 When you ring the Duty Team, you should say that you want to make a referral, and you will be put through to a Referral and Information Assistant.

-Then they will ask you about the problems you are having
+Then they'll ask you about the problems you're having.

 You should ring the social work team that covers the area where you live.